bhaveshlohana/HacktoberFest2020-Contributions/README.md

 The Hacktoberfest’s simple plain objective is:
-Support open source and earn a limited edition T-shirt!
+Support open source and earn a limited edition T-shirt! in this fest you you can gain knowledge how to create a pull request effectively.
 But, it’s not just about the t-shirts or stickers.
 Its about supporting open source.
 Its about celebrating open source, and giving it back.
 If you’ve never contributed to open source before, this is the perfect time to get started because Hacktoberfest provides a large list of available contribution opportunities.

 ## What Can I Contribute?